-The Indirect Source Review fee is collected by the air district for projects larger than 50 units, which generally are approximately \$841 for mixed-use/nonresidential/transit and \$562 for residential project only.
+&lt;sup>3The Indirect Source Review fee is collected by the air district for projects larger than 50 units, which generally are approximately \$841 for mixed-use/nonresidential/transit and \$562 for residential project only.

-The Regional Transportation Mitigation Fee is collected by the Council of Governments for all Fresno County cities.
+&lt;sup>4 The Regional Transportation Mitigation Fee is collected by the Council of Governments for all Fresno County cities.
 Affordable projects are eligible for reduced rates of \$1,059 per dwelling unit for affordable single-family units and \$821 per dwelling unit for affordable multifamily units.

-School district fee is \$4.79 per square foot.
+&lt;sup>5 School district fee is \$4.79 per square foot.
 Assumes a 1,300-square-foot, single-family home and a 1,000-square-foot multifamily unit.